What makes an effective leader? A question commonly asked in company boardrooms and by HR and Learning/Training departments across the globe.

-It’s essential to be open to new ideas in business, because the commercial landscape and your competitors in it are changing all the time.
+It’s essential to be open to new ideas in business because the commercial landscape and your competitors in it are changing all the time.
 Being able to adapt can make all the difference between great success and outright failure.
-Great leaders are all too aware that when trying new things out, failure is always an option but it’s only part of the process in finding the right solutions.
+Great leaders are all too aware that when trying new things out, failure is always an option but it’s only part of the process of finding the right solutions.
 So they encourage staff to take risks and not to be afraid of making mistakes along the way.

 5. Committed to growth

 Growth is not only vital to any company’s ongoing success but also for its employees.
 Providing personal and professional development in the form of training and promotion is the key to satisfaction among staff and encouraging them to be more productive.
 When you invest in your most important asset – the people who work for you – the results are substantial.
-Even something as relatively straightforward as sponsoring an event or project that a group of individuals are involved in can go an incredibly long way to ensuring their loyalty and hard work for many years to come.
+Even something as relatively straightforward as sponsoring an event or project that a group of individuals is involved in can go an incredibly long way to ensuring their loyalty and hard work for many years to come.

-What these five desirable leadership competencies show is that a simple change in a leaders thinking and attitude can bring about dramatic changes in results.
+What these five desirable leadership competencies show is that a simple change in leaders thinking and attitude can bring about dramatic changes in results.